 Opening of court-annexed mediation center of Qianhai court

 On 29 June 2016, the Supreme People’s Court (SPC) issued a policy document on diversified dispute resolution (Opinion on the people’s courts more deeply reforming the diversified dispute resolution mechanism) (Diversified Dispute Resolution Opinion)(关于人民法院进一步深化多元化纠纷解决机制改革的意见).
 The document uses the term “diversified dispute resolution” (consistent with Chinese practice) rather than “alternative dispute resolution” (more often used outside of China) to reflect the central place of mediation, arbitration, and conciliation in Chinese dispute resolution.
-(This post has been superseded by the 31 July version.)
+(This updated version reflects comments by an authoritative person (and a very careful reader).

 It was accompanied by regulations on court-appointed mediators.
 For those interested in the way the SPC works, it is another example of an SPC policy document in the form of an “opinion” (discussed here) accompanied by regulations (a type of judicial interpretation, discussed here).

 The policy document sets out in a consolidated form the SPC’s latest policies on mediation, arbitration, and its relationship with litigation.
 It provides a framework for further reforms.
 It is intended to inform the lower courts as well as related Party/government agencies of forthcoming reforms.
 It signals to the central leadership that the SPC is on course to achieve one of the reform targets set out in the 4th Court Reform Plan.
 The current head of the SPC’s judicial reform office, Judge Hu Shihao, spoke at the press conference announcing the Diversified Dispute Resolution Opinion, indicating that the office took the lead in drafting it.